Agency fines company $26K for fatal Dallas crane collapse

 The spokesman declined the newspaper's request for further comment regarding the agency's citation.

-Thomas Barth, who is a former crane operator and inspector and now works as an expert witness in court cases involving crane safety, said OSHA's citations don't conclude why the crane collapsed.
+Thomas Barth, a former crane operator and inspector who now works as an expert witness in court cases involving crane safety, said OSHA's citations don't conclude why the crane collapsed.

 "OSHA is just citing them for rust on the crane and things like that," Barth said, noting that many cranes could be cited for exterior rust.
 "But the surface rust had nothing to do with this crane falling down."